Automatic Visa Revalidation (AVR)

 Under automatic visa revalidation (AVR), qualifying individuals holding expired nonimmigrant visas who seek to return to the US may be admitted at a US port of entry, including the following:

-- Depart the United States, for thirty (30) days or less, for brief travel to Canada, Mexico, or an adjacent island (for F and J nonimmigrants); AND
+- Nonimmigrants who departed the United States for brief travel to Canada, Mexico, or an adjacent island (for F and J nonimmigrants) for 30 days or less.

-- Have a valid (unexpired) admission stamp or paper Form I-94, Arrival/Departure Record, endorsed by DHS.
+- Nonimmigrants with a valid (unexpired) admission stamp or paper form I-94, Arrival/Departure Record, endorsed by Department of Homeland Security (DHS).